-Cintas occupies 473 facilities located in 338 cities.
-Cintas leases 245 of these facilities for various terms ranging from monthly to the year 2034.
+Cintas occupies 479 facilities located in 344 cities.
+Cintas leases 248 of these facilities for various terms ranging from monthly to the year 2034.
 Cintas expects that it will be able to renew or replace its leases on satisfactory terms.
 Of the five manufacturing facilities noted below, all but one are owned by Cintas.
-The principal executive office in Cincinnati, Ohio, provides centrally located administrative functions including accounting, finance, marketing and computer system development and support.
+The principal executive office in Cincinnati, Ohio, provides centrally located administrative functions including accounting, finance, IT and marketing.
 Cintas operates rental processing plants that house administrative, sales and service personnel and the necessary equipment involved in the cleaning of uniforms and bulk items, such as entrance mats and shop towels.
 Branch operations provide administrative, sales and service functions.
 Cintas operates 12 distribution centers and five manufacturing facilities.
 Cintas also operates first aid and safety and fire protection facilities and direct sales offices.
 Cintas considers the facilities it operates to be adequate for their intended use.
-Cintas owns or leases approximately 20,900 vehicles which are used for the route-based services and by the sales and management employee-partners.
+Cintas owns or leases approximately 21,900 vehicles which are used for the route-based services and by the sales and management employee-partners.